meteorhacks/meteor-ssr/README.md

 ## API

 ### SSR.render(template, data)

 You can render a template with data.
-For `template` argument you can either pass the name of the template or the actual template instance itself.
+For the `template` argument, you can either pass the name of the template or the actual template instance itself.

 ### SSR.compileTemplate(templateName, stringTemplateContent)

-You can use this API to compile templates in the server.
-See for an example.
+You can use this API to compile templates on the server.
+For example:

 ```js
 SSR.compileTemplate('title', '<b>Hello {{user}}</b>');